microsoft/azure-maven-plugins/azure-spring-cloud-maven-plugin/README.md

 With **advanced** mode by executing `mvn azure-spring-cloud:config -DadvancedOptions`, you will be promoted with some additional steps:

-* provide the following parameters (press ENTER to keep current value unchanged):
+* provide the following parameters (press ENTER to use default value):
     * instanceCount
     * cpu
     * memoryInGB